-- Intervention materials to support pupils' self-esteem and well-being are overseen by the Emotional Literacy Support Assistants (ELSA). - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups of pupils, surveys and curriculum work. - Working with parents and carers, and in partnership with community organisations to tackle bullying where appropriate. - Our school vision is at the heart of everything we do and ensures that all members of the school community are revered and respected as members of a community where all are known and loved by God. - We use a pupil-friendly anti-bullying policy to ensure that all pupils understand the policy and know how to report bullying. - The 'HeartSmart' programme includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying.
-It also includes opportunities for pupils to learn to value themselves, value others and appreciate and respect difference. - Collective Worship explores the importance of inclusivity, dignity and respect as well as other themes that play a part in challenging bullying. - Through a variety of planned activities and time across the curriculum pupils are given the opportunity to gain self- confidence and develop strategies to speak up for themselves and express their own thoughts and opinions. - 'Circle Time' and 'Thoughts Books' provide regular opportunities to discuss issues that may arise in class and for teachers to target specific interventions. - Stereotypes are challenged by staff and pupils across the school.
+- Intervention materials to support pupils' self-esteem and well-being are overseen by the Emotional Literacy Support Assistants (ELSA). - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups of pupils, surveys and curriculum work. - The school works with specialist partners, such as Thumbs Up Education, who regularly lead workshops in school relating to life skills, mental health & wellbeing, anti-bullying and online communication. - Working with parents and carers, and in partnership with community organisations to tackle bullying where appropriate. - Our school vision is at the heart of everything we do and ensures that all members of the school community are revered and respected as members of a community where all are known and loved by God. - We use a pupil-friendly anti-bullying policy to ensure that all pupils understand the policy and know how to report bullying. - The 'HeartSmart' programme includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying.
+It also includes opportunities for pupils to learn to value themselves, value others and appreciate and respect difference. - Collective Worship explores the importance of inclusivity, dignity and respect as well as other themes that play a part in challenging bullying. - Through a variety of planned activities and time across the curriculum, pupils are given the opportunity to gain self-confidence and develop strategies to speak up for themselves and express their own thoughts and opinions.

+- 'Circle Time' and 'Thoughts Books' provide regular opportunities to discuss issues that may arise in class and for teachers to target specific interventions. - Stereotypes are challenged by staff and pupils across the school.

-16. Training
+12. Training